tensorflow/tfjs/tfjs-backend-wasm/README.md

 Yes.
 If you run into issues, please let us know.

 ### Do you support SIMD?
 Yes.
 We take advantage of SIMD wherever it is supported.
-For users, no additional configuration is needed.
 If you intend to serve the WASM assets yourself, note that the SIMD-enabled WASM binary is separate from the default binary.

 ### Do you support multi-threading?
 Multi-threading support is not a priority for us at this point since it is still